-The mission of the Department of Accountability, Assessment and Evaluation is to support student learning through:
+The mission of the Department of Assessment, Accountability, and Instructional Materials is to support student learning through:

 acquiring, generating, maintaining, and disseminating information and instructional materials in a timely manner;

 facilitating and providing professional development in the use of data systems to support the continuous improvement of academic and administrative processes, and the integrity and administration of state and local assessments;

 serving the district at all levels in measuring and improving student learning for local, state, and federal accountability.

 Parents can access STAAR results for grades 3-8 and End-of-Course by logging into their CISD Parent Access account or they may view a more detailed report through the student data portal provided by TEA.